 It’s hard to believe, but even bubble baths have come a long way from the days when you used to foam up in the tub.
 We’re used to just throwing some Mr. Bubble in the bath and watching the bubbles foam up and cover the entire tub.
 And if you’re like me, you probably even have an iconic childhood bathtub photo of bubbles soaped up on top of your head.

 Times have changed; today there’s more to consider than just the bubbles when picking the best bubble bath for your baby.
-We now know about chemicals and how they can have long lasting effects.
+We now know more about harmful chemicals and how they can have long lasting effects.

-The concern surrounding chemicals in bubble bath (as with shampoos and other products) is about the long-term effects and how the chemical exposure, over time, might negatively affect your child as he or she grows.
+The concern surrounding chemicals in bubble bath (as with shampoos and other products) is about the long-term effects and how the chemical exposure over time might negatively affect your child as he or she grows.

 The experts we researched and talked to agree that your baby’s health is the No. 1 thing parents should consider when choosing any type of product.
 With that, we put safety at the top of our criteria and looked for products free of harmful chemicals, added perfumes, and unnecessary dyes.
-It’s not that we’re against chemicals—everything is, after all, some sort of chemical!—but we lean toward products that are as gentle and known-safe as we can find.
+It’s not that we’re against chemicals—everything is, after all, some sort of chemical!—but we lean toward products that are as gentle and safe as we can find.

 Nneka Leiba, the EWG’s deputy director of research cautions parents to be aware of exposures to endocrine or hormone disrupting chemicals (like parabens and phthalates) for babies.
 “Hormones guide a lot of the growth and development processes in our body.
 Anything that disrupts growth is a problem,” Leiba explained.